sajadkh/apollo-count-pattern/README.md

   <img src="./Media/Task2.png" />
 </p>

+### Task3
+In this part of project I provide a custom scheduler for apollo project.
+If there are less than 10 generated batch from string then it deploy all operands on local resources, otherwise it deploy them on Apache OpenWhisk.

 ## Create Resources
 In this project you can choose multiple sources for deploying your resources.
 In this document we consider local node and Apache OpenWhisk as our sources.